laserpilot/Echo-Mesh/FEATURES.md

 - [ ] **Set volume per client** - default to full volume
 - [ ] **Client naming** - let users give friendly names to their devices
 - [ ] **Position memory** - remember panning positions for reconnected clients
+- [ ] Ability to "push" a specific sound type to a client per client - by default we can tell all devices to use the same sound/timbre, but the client configuration page should let us pick, per client, the waveform, ADSR, volume, and effect

 ### Advanced Features
 - [ ] **Conductor mode** - simplified interface for live conducting gestures